Photo By: Cari Nelson

 After leaving home for a decade of rambling and toiling at odd jobs, Bostick blew into California and decided to try his hand busking on the Santa Monica Pier.
 To the great surprise of the former ranch hand and roofer, Bostick found that he could make a living playing music.
 Ben saved his busking money and used it to record his debut EP, My Country, in 2016.
 No Depression says, “he comes on like an unholy alliance of George Jones and Merle Haggard.”
 My Country was nominated for an Independent Music Award in the Roots/Country category.

 September 2019 brought Bostick and his family to Atlanta, GA.
 Back in the beautiful southeast, he plans to keep making music and playing 200+ shows a year.
-Keep an eye out for his next album, Among the Faceless Crowd, due for release on April 17, 2020 to universal praise.
+His latest album, Among the Faceless Crowd, was released on April 17, 2020 to universal praise.
 The Daily vault says, ""The haunted feel and moral complexity of these songs inevitably bring to mind Bruce Springsteen’s Nebraska.
 It’s a point of comparison one should never make lightly, but it’s merited here thanks to the exceptional craft and affecting power of Bostick’s songs."